DaCHack/Futro-S740-Homeserver/README.md

 sudo service fail2ban restart
 ```

 12) I usually create another non-root user separately from the main one to provide backup data to be pulled from external systems.
-This avoids having credentials for lateral movement on the source system:
+This avoids having credentials for lateral movement on the source system.
+Setting a password is not needed as I only access the users home directory through key-based SSH login:
 ```
 sudo useradd -m bot
 ```